openhab/openhab-js/README.md

 #### SetInterval

-The global [`setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) method repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.
+The global [`setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) method repeatedly calls a function, with a fixed time delay between each call.
 `setInterval()` returns an `intervalId` (a positive integer value) which identifies the interval created.

 ```javascript